Watch: Idols judge Unathi in argument with taxi driver after luxury vehicle damaged

 He demanded she stop recording him and she refused and then he started swearing and she reciprocated.

 The incident took place in Bayes Naude and angry Unathi was heard screaming, pointing and swearing at the abusive driver who refused to take any accountability and would not pay for damaging her white Italian sports car, even going as far as saying he does not care if she goes to the police.
+P

-Pushing her several times, she stood up for herself and told him, ‘Don’t call me a girl, I’m a Mother of two’, Nkayi was heard screaming while wagging her finger in his face without any fear.
+ushing her several times, she stood up for herself and told him, ‘Don’t call me a girl, I’m a Mother of two’, Nkayi was heard screaming while wagging her finger in his face without any fear.

 Nkayi has had the Porsche for a few years now, kept it in an immaculate condition, and was clearly livid at the taxi driver who apparently changed lanes and bumped into her luxury vehicle.